Tips For Healthy Eating Around the Holidays

 Think of your food allowance as a budget

-If you’re not the one hosting and are at the mercy of whomever is serving you, think of your calories as nutritional ‘Budget’ a normal number of calories to eat during the event and if you want to indulge in a special dish or fancy dessert, make sure to allow for it by cutting out something else.
+If you’re not the one hosting and are at the mercy of whomever is serving you, think of your calories as a nutritional ‘budget’.
+Set a budget for a normal number of calories you can to eat during the event.
+And if you want to indulge in a special dish or fancy dessert, make sure to allow for it by cutting out something else.

-For gatherings that are serve-yourself, make sure you see all that’s available before you enter the line.
+For gatherings that have a buffet or potluck, make sure you see all that’s available before you fill your plate.
 That way, you can construct your meal with only what you absolutely want and not end up with extras you may feel obligated to consume.

 Limit alcohol